ros2/ros2_tracing/README.md

 ## Dual session tracing

 Dual session mode solves the problem of losing initialization trace data by using two separate tracing sessions: one for initialization events in [snapshot mode](https://lttng.org/docs/v2.13/#doc-tracing-session-mode), and another normal tracing session for runtime events.
-This allows starting to record trace data at any point without losing initialization data.
+This allows starting to actively record trace data at any point without losing initialization data.

 Use the `Trace` action to start the initialization session in snapshot mode: